Members of the Association Oecumenique de Littoral

 We welcome all denominations to our services.
-Holy Communion is held each month at 10.30 am on the 2nd Sunday or at 10.30 am on the 4th Sunday, the remaining service may consist of a morning service or Prayer and Praise.
-If you intend to come to the Prayer and Praise, why not let us know what your favourite hymn or prayer is, and we will try to include it in our service.
+Holy Communion/Eucharist is held each month in the morning as at the time shown below on the 2nd Sunday and on the 4th Sunday, periodically lay services may be arranged, consisting of a service based on the Book of Common Prayer - Morning Prayer or Prayer and Praise.
+If you intend to come to a Prayer and Praise, why not let us know what your favourite hymn prayer, reading or poem is, and we will try to include it in our service.

 Forthcoming services and events

-Sunday 8th October, there will be a Eucharist led by the Revd Sara MacVane starting at 11 am at the Oratory.
+Sunday 24th will be a Eucharist, led by the Revd.
+Kirrilee Anne Reid starting at 10.30 am at the Oratory

 Where we normally meet: